 Slow cooker scrambled eggs are yet another surprising breakfast dish you can do in the slow cooker.
 It’s perfect if you do not have a working stove or oven.

 This method of cooking scrambled eggs is a great way to cook it in bulk.
-You can cook a lot of egg in the slow cooker but keep in mind the cooking time will increase, and you will need to stir it often.
+You can cook a lot of eggs in the slow cooker, but keep in mind the cooking time will increase, and you will need to stir it often.
 If you don’t stir it often enough, then the egg might burn.

 One of the best things you can do if you have multiple slow cookers is to have some homemade baked beans cooking in one while you have the scrambled eggs cooking in the other.
 Again, perfect if you need to feed quite a few people.

 There are so many different side dishes that go great with eggs.

 Personally, I love to have them with some delicious baked beans, sausages, and some hash browns.
 You could even try making something like a cheesy hash brown casserole.

 As I mentioned above, if you have multiple slow cookers, then I highly recommend making some homemade baked beans.
 They’re absolutely delicious and the perfect side dish to scrambled eggs.

 There are dozens more different combinations that you can have with this dish, so if you want to share one, be sure to leave us a comment at the bottom of this page.